jeangeorge/jeanGeorge/README.md

 ## Hi there 👋😄

-- 💻 I’m currently working as a fullstack developer (AngularJS and .NET Core)
+- 💻 I’m currently working as a fullstack developer !

 ### Some projects
 - [My Fanciful Website](http://jeangeorge.tk/), with Vanilla JavaScript, jQuery and PHP